Have you ever wondered if millionaires have a different mindset? If so, can those of us who are not millionaires (yet) develop the same?

 Financial freedom and financing are on opposite teams!
 The millionaire mindset understands that financing without a strategic plan is not the path to financial freedom.
 They have a plan A and a back up plan B to protect any type of investment that requires initial financing.

 You just can’t improve your financial situation with a mountain of debt and economic uncertainties.
-There are situations (such as rental property investments) when debt can be used as a tool but if you’re not in a good position to do that to begin with, debt becomes a trap and a major risk.
+There are situations (such as rental property investments and business opportunities) when debt can be used as a tool but if you’re not in a good position to do that to begin with, debt becomes a trap and a major risk.

 In order to get, you have to give.
 Give to make things better, make people better, make lives better… leave something better than you found it.
 Being a giver without asking for anything in return is part of the millionaire mindset that finds its way back in abundance.